-GIRA ran in pilot mode for a few months in Parque das Nações and then unleashed its bike-sharing service on the general public earlier this year.
+GIRA unleashed its bike-sharing service on the general public a few years ago.
 Currently, it seems to favor the corridor from Praça Comercio toward Praça Espanha and then Campo Pequeno, with several outposts in EXPO, and in recent months has been adding stations heading toward Belém as well.
 If they can keep up with the maintenance, GIRA is on the verge of becoming a viable alternative to buses, trolleys, Ubers, and tuk-tuks, too.
 For those who can ride bikes, of course.
 Here is a map of all the stations.

 The program works off your phone: download the app, give them your financial details (they take PayPal, and anecdotal evidence suggests that when they ask you for a Portuguese NIF, you can give them your passport number or another number you can prove with an ID), and you’re ready to bike.
 This Atlas correspondent was able to do all of that in about 10 minutes using the free wi-fi provided by the GIRA station itself.
-Once you’re on, turn on your location tracking, fire up the app, pick the station you’re standing in front of, and it will show you the available bikes, including the charge, in percentage, on the batteries of the ones that are electric.
+Once you’re signed up, turn on your location tracking, fire up the app, pick the station you’re standing in front of, and it will show you the available bikes, including the charge, in percentage, on the batteries of the ones that are electric.
 Pick a bike, unlock it in the app, and pull it out of the bay.

 – The electric-assist bikes will make you forget you’re riding uphill.
 You may never want to ride a regular bike again.

 – You can leave your fixie for when you go to the festivals on the waterfront with all the other hipsters.

 – Exercise, you little marshmallow!